ThomasWorkOnline/Quark/README.md

 # Installation & Setup

-1. Link the appropriate library 'libentropy.a'/'entropy.lib' to your project;
+1. On Windows, link entropy.lib to your project.
+On Unix systems, use libentropy.a.
-2. Include 'Entropy.h';
+2. #include "Entropy.h".
 3. Create a sub-class from parent 'Entropy::Application'

+Example from Sandbox:
 ```
 class SandboxGame : public Entropy::Application
 {